Being Creative with Boredom Busters

 All sorts of flowers and grasses can be dried

 Sort those CD’s, take up guitar, practice the piano, learn to play a recorder, belt out a number on those drums.
-They are all great relaxers and minutes can turn into hours before you know it – another way to be creative with boredom busters.
+They are all great relaxers and minutes can turn into hours before you know it.
 You could also download all your CDs, giving you hours of playlists on your phone, etc!

 Make-up and toiletries have a habit of building up and some can actually be harmful to health.
 A pot of gel eyeliner, for instance, soon traps bacteria and should only be used for a couple of months.
 Powder eye shadow harbours germs too, as do old lipsticks and mascaras.
 How many bottles of near empty shower gel, bubble bath, shampoo and conditioners do you actually need?
 Combine them to make a cocktail for that leisurely bath which, now, you can sink into every day!